jamieredding/pair-stairs/frontend/README.md

 If you make a change in the frontend source code and save, e.g. [HomePage.tsx](src/components/index/HomePage.tsx), you should see the changes happen live in the browser.

+### Auth
+If you are doing any work around login, you will also need to have a running backend.

+Run `make start-services` to bring up a database and oauth server for the backend to use.

+Then run an instance of the backend using the `Application (vite development)` IntelliJ run configuration.

 ## Packaging

 This is a static single page application that is packaged into a `/static` directory as a maven dependency that